 Students transferring after the completion of two semesters (or the equivalent thereof) will be extended an invitation to participate in the Writing Competition if their grade point average at the end of two semesters placed them in the top 25% of their class or section, whichever applies, at their former school.

 Students transferring after the completion of two academic years (or the equivalent thereof) will be extended an invitation to participate in the Writing Competition if their grade point average at the end of two academic years placed them in the top 25% of their class at their former school.

 Please note, if you are a rising third-year law student who transferred to UM Law after your first-year at another school, you are not considered a transfer student for the purposes of the Writing Competition.
 Therefore, you must meet the same requirements as any UM Law student interested in competing.

 More information regarding candidacy for transfer applicants can be found in the University of Miami Law Review bylaws.

 All students offered candidacy for the University of Miami Law Review must complete an orientation.
-Please note that orientation for UMLR begins in the summer of the academic year prior to candidacy.
-Volume 70’s orientation dates are listed below.
-If you are offered candidacy and have a conflict with either of these dates, please advise the Editor-in-Chief immediately.
+Please note that orientation for UMLR begins in the summer of the academic year prior to candidacy and will consist of three separate days and span across three weekends.
+Tentative dates for the Volume 76 orientation will be listed below as they become available.
+Please note that these dates are subject to change and will be finalized as the summer progresses.
+If you are offered candidacy and have a conflict with any of these dates, please advise the Editor-in-Chief immediately.